samskivert/jmustache/README.md

 // throws MustacheException when executing the template because doesNotExist cannot be resolved
 ```

+**Do not** use both `defaultValue` and `nullValue` in your compiler configuration.
+Each one
+overrides the other, so whichever one you call last is the behavior you will get.
+But even if you
+accidentally do the right thing, you have confusing code, so don't call both, use one or the other.

 ### Sections

 Sections are not affected by the `nullValue()` or `defaultValue()` settings.
 Their behavior is